Building Community, Membership and Participation through Jewish Culture

 What’s needed is a global resource for Jewish culture and entertainment staffed by experts in both subject matter and production.

-From South Florida to New York to Toronto to Romania, our reach extends to all corners of the Jewish cultural world.
+From South Florida to New York to Los Angeles and from Canada to Romania to Israel, our reach extends to all corners of the Jewish cultural world.

 The Beginning of a Jewish Cultural Renaissance

 For thousands of years, the treasure trove of Jewish culture has educated, inspired, entertained and most importantly, bound together the Jewish community.
 These riches are still there.
 Together, our Yiddishkayt – our Jewishness – can thrive into the 21st century.

 YI will be on the forefront of this movement.
 Our record of accomplishments includes the establishment of the Joseph Papp Yiddish Theatre, which has presented highly acclaimed theatre productions in the United States, Israel, Romania and Canada.
 Our leadership team has strong relationships with many Jewish organizations, including the UJA/Jewish Federation, Center for Jewish History, YIVO Institute for Jewish Research, the Forward Association and many other prestigious Jewish institutions.

 Our future goals include a Jewish Culture Initiative, the Fund for Jewish Cultural Programming, a Center for Jewish Cultural Studies, a Theatre Conservatory and the establishment of an Association of Jewish Cultural Societies worldwide.
 Planned future projects include major documentary films, movies and television presentations, cultural festivals, publishing and performing arts programs.

 We look forward to a time when “wandering Jews” will find their passion for Jewish history, life and culture through the Yiddishkayt Initiative.